Skip to Content

 To check whether or not your network service provider supplies you with enough speed, you can do a test on your Wifi router.

 Sometimes, the ESPN server can go down.
-When this happens, all functionality of the app will be unavailable, whether you make use of a TV provider, or a streaming service.
-ESPN will go offline when there is maintenance work that is being done on the app, or if there has been an unexpected error in its database.
+When this happens, the app’s functionality will be unavailable, whether you use a TV provider or a streaming service.

 Why can’t I watch ESPN with ESPN+?

 ESPN+ is different from the standard ESPN app.
 Plus is a subscription-based streaming service, similar to Hulu or Amazon.
 ESPN+ does not include the cable channels that come with ESPN as it is only an ‘add on’ to the standard app.
 This will require either a TV provider, or a streaming account.
-An ESPN Plus membership will grant you access to original shows.

 How can I watch ESPN on my Roku without a TV provider?

 From your Roku homepage screen, search for the ESPN app and download it.
 If you don’t already have an active account, you can sign up from the app on your Roku.

-An alternative method is to get onto the ESPN website if you want your account to be separate from your Roku device.
+Now open the app, select your provider from the list, and you will be able to have full access to its available channels.
 You will now be able to add ESPN Plus if you’d like to.

 To activate your ESPN account on your Roku, you can follow these simple steps;